-Best of all, you’ll often pay less to take a bus than you will to fly or take the train.
+Best of all, you often pay less to take a bus than you will to fly or take the train.

-For example, a one-way Amtrak ticket between Baltimore and New York City costs anywhere from $49 to $271, depending on how far in advance you reserve your ticket.
-Greyhound’s senior fare between Baltimore and New York City is $40 one way, and you can travel for $10 - $40 one way if you book online in advance.
-(Airfares start at $111 to Long Island / Islip - that's a Southwest Airlines "Wanna Get Away" fare - and go up from there.)
-Discount bus lines offer low fares, too.
+For example, a one-way Amtrak ticket between Baltimore and New York City costs anywhere from $49 to $276, depending on how far in advance you reserve your ticket and whether or not you qualify for a senior discount or other type of discount.
+Greyhound’s fare between Baltimore and New York City ranges from $11 to $55 one way.
+(Airfares start at $100 to Long Island / Islip - that's a Southwest Airlines "Wanna Get Away" fare - and go up from there.)

 Greyhound Bus Travel Facts

-- Buses usually have a restroom on board.
-It’s meant for emergency use only.
+Buses usually have a restroom on board, but the restroom is meant for emergency use only.